Edificio Castromil: History

 The now known as Praza de Galicia in Santiago de Compostela, suffered during the 20th century major changes, with the demolition of old buildings and building new ones.
 Even today continues the praza in search of its identity within the city of Santiago.

 At the beginning of the 20th century Praza de García Prieto was the meeting place for the traveler who arrived and the main access point to the city.
 Those who journeyed there could see a corner of the square Pazo da Inquisición, which was demolition in 1913 to raise in its place in what would be known as "Teatro Royalty" in 1921, suffering the same fate as the previous years after.
 Finally in 1930 it opened the current Hotel Compostela that occupies that corner of the Praza de Galicia today.

 In 1926 was built, in what was then the Praza García Prieto, a building of Ecleptic style, which would house initially known as Quiqui-Bar.
 As from that date, with the construction of the building.

 Financial problems led to its transfer a few years later, due to the high cost that supposed the maintenance of the business.
 In 1929 acquired as facilities to the company Castromil, which would establish the headquarters of the bus company, holding this function until its demolition in 1975.
 This building served as a transition between the monumentality of the historic area and the modern buildings of the new zone.
 The property was inseparable part of the ensnared urban and enjoyed a very good consideration of both the citizens and among the architects of the city.

 Instead, in the early 1970s, the City Hall wanted to build an underground car parking, thinking in revitalize the city of Santiago.
 To carry out it decided to overturn the Castromil landmark building, several architects of Santiago defined as "the best architectural work of public use that had the ensanche" or as "the most representative building of the architecture of the early 20th century in Santiago de Compostela".

 The proposal based on building the parking car around the building without demolish it, respecting its pillars, was unsuccessful.
-Nor did the attempt to declare Historical and Artistic Monument the Castromil building, meeting with the rejection of the Provintial Commission of Fine Arts.
+Nor did the attempt to declare Historical and Artistic Monument the Castromil building, meeting with the rejection of the Provincial Commission of Fine Arts.

 In September 1975 the pike began the collapse of the singular building amid strong controversy unleashed in all citizens areas, mostly favorable to its conservation.
 The demolition of Castromil was one of many examples of demolitions of iconic buildings in cities and towns in Galicia since the 1960s.
 But the controversy raised by the Castromil set a benchmark in awareness of the historical heritage of Galicia and its conservation.